 Why would you not!
 I feel pretty confident in saying that Egypt depicts the bucket list of bucket lists!

 In truth, Egypt was a fairly last minute decision for us.
-We hummed and haa’ed trying to dissect the mixed reviews about family travel in Egypt (safety, political tensions, and cost), and weigh them up against our bucket-list dreams of seeing the most famous man-made structures in the world!
+We hummed and haa’ed trying to dissect the mixed reviews about travel in Egypt with kids (safety, political tensions, and cost), and weigh them up against our bucket-list dreams of seeing the most famous man-made structures in the world!
 In the end, we decided to compromise, and allocated the majority of our time to other Middle Eastern countries, meaning we only had 5 days to spare.
 We started looking in to whether this would be enough time to stay in Cairo, visit the pyramids and see the mummies at the museum… We decided to go for it!

 Cairo: what we loved most…